Log Files

 }Log Replay on Server Restart

-When middleware or standalone mode starts up, the plugin replays existing JSONL log files into the in-memory ring buffer.
+When middleware mode starts up, the plugin replays existing JSONL log files into the in-memory ring buffer.
 This means:

 - The dashboard shows historical events even after a